paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 ### Statutory Notes

 #### References in Text
-For definition of “this chapter”, referred to in subsec. (a), see note set out under [section 1921 of this title](./chapter-050-agricultural-credit.md#section-1921).
+This chapter, referred to in subsec. (a), was in the original “this title”, meaning title III of Pub.
+L. 87–128, Aug.
+8, 1961, 75 Stat.
+307, known as the Consolidated Farm and Rural Development Act, which is classified principally to this chapter.
+For complete classification of title III to the Code, see Short Title note set out under [section 1921 of this title](./chapter-050-agricultural-credit.md#section-1921) and Tables.

 The date of the enactment of this subsection, referred to in subsec. (b)(1), is the date of enactment of Pub.
 L. 110–246, which was approved June 18, 2008.